By Audrey Lambert, TIWP Student

 Or am I just another cardboard box in the attic labeled with a Sharpie?

 Another faded photograph of a face with a forgotten name?

 Another footprint on a loose dirt path, waiting to be blown away or covered up by another?

-Am I just another speck of dirt in the infinitality of our universe?
+Am I just another speck of dirt in our infinite universe?

 Another grain of sand at the bottom of the ocean?

 Or am I a human being, one with rights, and a life, one that breathes oxygen and drinks water?

 One that has everything that makes a human a human?

 A sentient being with opposable thumbs, and language, and art, and culture?

 Am I nothing, a speck of a human?